The Awakening Collective

 Seeing Through The Witness

-Seeing through the witness or spacious awareness, (which arises at the entry into Stage 3 of enlightenment), also manifests in different experiences at different stages of adult development.
+Seeing through the witness or spacious awareness, (which arises at the entry into Stage 3 of enlightenment), also looks different at different stages of self-development.

-The following table illustrates how the sense of an “observer” or internal self-reference changes and gradually dissolves across the stages of ego development.
+The following table illustrates how the sense of an “observer” "awareness", or "witness" changes and gradually dissolves across the stages of self development.

 Table 1.
-How the “Observer” Dissolves Across EDT Stages
+How the “Observer” (or Witness) Dissolves Across Developmental Stages

 EDT Stage How the Observer Is Structured How “Collapse” Actually Shows Up

-Stage 4 (Achiever) The observer is a goal-oriented doer.
-Identity is organized around achievement, control, improvement, and being an effective agent in the world.
-Any glimpse of collapse feels destabilizing.
-Losing the sense of being in charge may be experienced as failure, burnout, or meaning loss rather than insight.
+Stage 4 (Achiever) The observer is a goal-oriented doer. "'I' can observe my experiences to improve my experience."
+Any glimpse of a collapsing observer feels destabilizing.
+Losing the sense of being a 'doer' may be experienced as failure, fear, or meaning loss rather than insight.

-Stage 4/5 (Individualist) The observer becomes self-reflective and internally differentiated.
-Roles, emotions, and narratives are seen as parts rather than absolute truths.
+Stage 4/5 (Individualist) The observer becomes self-reflective and internally focused. "'I' can observe my stories and thoughts to move past them."
 The observer softens but does not disappear.
-There is a sense of “I am not my story,” yet a subtle observer remains watching experience.
+There is a sense of “I am not my story,” yet an observer (self) remains watching experience.

-Stage 5 (Autonomous) The observer functions as a systems integrator, holding inner life, shadow, relationships, and context as one living whole.
-The internal manager loosens.
-Control gives way to trust in systemic intelligence, shifting from running life to participating in it.
+Stage 5 (Autonomous) The observer functions as a systems integrator. "'I' can observe my inner life, shadow, relationships, and context as one living whole."
+Control starts to gives way to trust in systemic intelligence, shifting from running life to participating in it.

 Stage 5/6 (Construct-Aware) The observer is recognized as a language-based construct rather than an entity.
-Duality thins dramatically.
-“I” is seen as a word, not a thing.
-Experience unfolds without a reference point.
+“Awareness” is seen as a word, not a thing.
+Observation happens.
+The observer may appear to arise and fall, cohering into apparent solidity at times and vanishing at other times.

 Nonduality Varies Across Stages

-Nonduality, or the lived experience no-self (which arises in Stage 3 of enlightenment), also manifests in different experiences at different stages of adult development.
-While the core recognition—that there is no independent, separate self—remains consistent, the way it is felt, interpreted, and integrated differs across stages.
+Nonduality, or the lived experience no-self (which arises in Stage 3 of enlightenment), is also defined differently at different stages of self-development.
+While the core recognition—that there is no independent, separate self—remains consistent, the way it is felt, interpreted, and integrated differs across developmental stages.

 How Nonduality Is Understood Across Developmental Stages

-Stage 4/5 (Individualist) A felt sense of unity or connection that centers on personal experience.
+Stage 4/5 (Individualist) A felt sense of unity or connection centered on personal experience.
 “Everything is connected to me.”
-Nonduality is understood as personal oneness, often experienced as intimacy, belonging, love, or being held by something larger.
+Nonduality is experienced as intimacy, belonging, love, or being held by something larger.

 Stage 5 (Autonomous) An integrated sense of being part of an interdependent whole.
 “I am an integral part of the Whole.”
-Nonduality is understood systemically, emphasizing interconnection, mutual influence, and functional wholeness.
+Nonduality is understood systemically, emphasizing interconnection and functional wholeness.

-Stage 5/6 (Construct-Aware) The absence of a conceptual reference point from which to operationalize 'unity'.
-“There is no ‘I’ and there is no 'Whole'.”
-Nonduality is no longer experienced as either intimacy or wholeness but as the collapse of conceptual reality.
+Stage 5/6 (Construct-Aware) The collapse of conceptual reference points used to define unity or separation.
+“There is no ‘I’ and no ‘Whole.’”
+Nonduality is no longer an experience of unity or wholeness, but the abscence of separation.

 Developmental Readiness for Awakening